Humany/widgets/docs/api/@humany/widget-conversation/readme.md

 # Conversation Platform for ACE Knowledge widgets
 The Conversation Platform provides an API for reading and writing to a conversational component inside an ACE Knowledge widget.
-Version 2 of this package supports ACE One Widget available in version 5 of the ACE Knowledge widget framework.

 ## Accessing the API
 Inside a plugin, access the global instance of `ConversationPlatform` by passing in the current `Container` to the `getInstance()` method.
 It will return a `Promise` that is resolved to the `ConversationPlatform` instance.
 On the instance, register a provider and pass in a name and handler by calling the `registerProvider()` function as shown below.

 The handler function will be called once a conversational component for the specified provider is activated in the widget.
-Use the controller to interact with the conversation.
+Use the provider to interact with the conversation.

 ##### Example
 ```ts